Getting digestive waste out of your body is just as important as the good stuff you put in!

 You can tag readings with events like meditation, sleep, exercise, coffee intake & more to get a sense of how different activities affect you.
 Early on, I discovered that my reading is highly influenced by the quality of sleep I get each night.

 You can also meditate while watching your HRV & use it as a biofeedback exercise as you “learn” to increase & maintain your HRV.
 You subconsciously learn when you are feeling off-kilter & adjust your behavior and breathing.
-I will listen to Headspace, Brain.fm, or perform deep breathing exercises while watching my HRV.
+I will listen to Headspace, Brain.fm, binaural beats, a braintime session, or perform deep breathing exercises while watching my HRV.

 My go-to breathing technique is called “box breathing”.
-You breathe in, hold it, breathe out, pause, and breath in again – each step lasting 4 to 5 seconds.
-If feeling stressed, increase the exhale to double the time of your inhale and take shorter pauses between breaths.
+You breathe in, hold it, breathe out, pause, and breathe in again – each step lasting 4 to 5 seconds.
+If stressed, increase your exhale to double the time of your inhale and take shorter pauses between breaths.

 Coffee Enemas